Antidote (2021 film): Plot

-Dr. Hellenbach finds Sharyn wandering around the halls and takes her to his office.
-In exchange for using the phone, Sharyn agrees to tell Dr. Hellenbach about her ex-boyfriend, Nico, a drug trafficker who committed suicide.
-She attempts to call her family but finds that the phone does not work.
-She begins wandering the halls again and finds a room containing a piano and a noose.
-As punishment for not following the rules, her left leg is amputated and then subsequently reattached.
-Rizzo comes to visit and tells her that he thinks the military is harvesting test subjects in order to develop immortal soldiers.
-Sharyn tries to escape for a third time but is likewise unsuccessful.
+Hellenbach finds Sharyn wandering the halls and takes her to his office.
+He allows her use the phone if she tells him about her ex-boyfriend, Nico, a drug trafficker who committed suicide.
+She attempts to call her family, but the phone does not work.
+She later finds a room containing a piano and a noose.
+As punishment for breaking the rules, her leg is amputated and reattached.
+Rizzo shares his theory that the military is harvesting test subjects to develop immortal soldiers.
+Sharyn tries and fails to escape again.

-Everett tells Sharyn that if they cooperate, they will be released from the facility in three months.
-However, after Sharyn reveals to Everett that she saw Nico in the facility, ten years after he supposedly committed suicide, Everett confronts Dr. Hellenbach about his release date.
-Hellenbach assures him that his file will be reviewed in three months but when Everett continues to argue his tongue is once again cut out.
+Everett tells Sharyn that if they cooperate, they will be released in three months.
+After Sharyn reveals that she saw Nico in the facility after his supposed death, Everett confronts Hellenbach.
+Hellenbach promises that he will be evaluated in three months; when Everett argues, his tongue is severed again.